 Expanded polystyrene (EPS)

 Expanded polystyrene (EPS) has been the shock-absorbing foam of choice in climbing helmets for as long as we can recall.
 It’s very hard and functions incredibly well for absorbing a serious impact—once.
 EPS is known for crushing and fracturing when impacted.
-In fact, on some of the lighter-weight EPS models like the Black Diamond Vapor and Petzl Meteor, the EPS foam is so delicate that it can fracture from simply being tossed down on the ground or stuffed under heavy gear in a pack.
+In fact, on some of the lighter-weight EPS models like the Petzl Meteor and Edelrid Shield II, the EPS foam is so delicate that it can fracture from simply being tossed down on the ground or stuffed under heavy gear in a pack.
 Once EPS foam starts to show those fractures and fissures, its integrity is compromised.
 If you can see cracks on the inside of your helmet, it’s already time to replace it.

 EPP (Expanded polypropylene)

 Expanded polypropylene (EPP), on the other hand, is designed to absorb impacts without shattering.
 It’s the same material found in car bumpers and is more durable than EPS.
-We still don’t see many helmets being made with EPP—the Petzl Sirocco and Mammut Wall Rider are a couple of exceptions—although we expect this to change in upcoming years.
-EPP is so effective and durable that it does not even need a polycarbonate or ABS shell.
-That said, the Sirocco and Wall Rider both are designed with a partial covering of polycarbonate for extra protection and to improve both shape and appearance.
+In 2023 we’re seeing more and more helmets with EPP in their construction—the Black Diamond Vision, Capitan, and Vapor, Petzl’s Boreo and Sirocco, the Mammut Wall Rider and Skywalker 3, and Edelrid Salathe in particular—and we’ve seen this number grow each year.
+EPP is so effective and durable that it technically does not need a polycarbonate or ABS shell, but many manufacturers incorporate a partial covering or crown for extra protection against falling objects and to improve both shape and appearance.
 The downside is that EPP helmets are more expensive, but they are more protective, durable, and lighter.
 If EPP doesn’t become the de facto material of choice for climbing helmets in the future, we will be very surprised.

 Now that we’ve covered the stuff on the inside, we’ll break down what protects it.
-We’ve mentioned some “hardshell helmets” with ABS plastic shells, such as the Black Diamond Half Dome and CAMP USA Armour.
+We’ve mentioned some “hardshell helmets” with ABS plastic shells, such as the Black Diamond Half Dome and Black Diamond Capitan.
 ABS shells can absorb sizable impacts and protect well against any debris falling from above, and they’re also generally cheaper than other options.
 That said, they typically are thicker and more durable than polycarbonate shells, and that comes with added weight (which is why we mainly recommend them for cragging as opposed to multi-pitching).

-For long days on the wall, however, opting for a helmet with a polycarbonate shell—or crown, like the Petzl Sirocco—to shave weight definitely helps.
+For long days on the wall, however, opting for a helmet with a polycarbonate shell—or crown, like the Petzl Sirocco or Black Diamond Vapor—to shave weight definitely helps.
 That said, lighter-weight helmets always need to be treated with more care as they will damage more easily.
 For budget-conscious or new climbers who want more durability for their buck, a hardshell helmet will do the trick.

 It’s widely accepted that a helmet is a mandatory piece of equipment for every alpine climber.
 The mountains are volatile and objective hazards loom large.
 However, it’s our opinion that no matter where you’re climbing—in the mountains, at the crag, or even on lead at the gym—gravity (literally) is a force to be reckoned with.
 Rocks can fall even in popular, established areas, people can drop things, and whippers can result in head trauma.
 A helmet always is essential for your safety.
 Now that we’ve cleared that up, here are our recommendations for each type of climbing.

 OK, enough time on our soapbox.
 Ultimately, the decision is up to you, and if you do choose to wear a helmet at the crag, you’ve got some decisions to make.
 Are you pushing the grade?
 If so, you might want an ultralight helmet to go along with your lightweight harness and rope.
 Think EPP or EPS foam with a polycarbonate crown, like the helmets mentioned in the sections above.
 But because you’ll likely be taking your helmet off when you’re not climbing, most craggers can get away with a helmet that emphasizes durability and a lower price point above saving weight.
-Look for EPS foam with an ABS hardshell, a convenient adjustment system, and a sub-$70 price tag.
-The Black Diamond Half Dome and Petzl Boreo (and women’s Elia) are our favorite cragging options.
+Look for an ABS hardshell, a convenient adjustment system, and a sub-$70 price tag.
+The Black Diamond Capitan and Half Dome and Petzl Boreo/Borea are our favorite cragging options.

 A good climbing helmet should fit snugly but comfortably, and shouldn’t bob around much when you move your head.
 When guiding, we always ask our youngest clients if they like ice cream, provoking them to nod emphatically.
 If the helmet fits, it won’t move while they express their love for tasty cold treats.
 If it bobs up and down or comes to rest with their forehead showing, we tighten up the rear adjustment and chinstrap.
 And if the helmet just floats on top of the head more like a yarmulke than a baseball cap, it’s too small.

 Most climbing helmet models are available in two sizes, and there is usually some overlap between one size and the other.
 If you are near the cutoff point for either, we suggest you try the helmet on before buying (although this is never a bad idea regardless).
 In terms of adjustments, all climbing helmets offer two straps: one around the head, and one around the chin.
 Some helmets like the Sirocco—usually those that emphasize weight—have a strap and buckles to adjust the head strap.
-Others, like the Black Diamond Vapor, offer a two-sided plastic ratcheting system, which is meant to be adjusted using two hands.
+Others, like the Black Diamond Capitan, offer a two-sided plastic ratcheting system, which is meant to be adjusted using two hands.
 The Black Diamond Half Dome offers a really simple one-handed adjustment system using a circular knob that tightens when turned in one direction, and loosens in the other.
+In general, we've found that the most expensive helmets are the hardest to fit (due to their streamlined suspension), while the most affordable helmets are snug, well-fitting, and easy to adjust.

-A few helmets on our list offer women’s models, notably the Black Diamond Half Dome and Petzl Elia.
+A few helmets on our list offer women’s models, notably the Black Diamond Half Dome, Petzl Borea, and Petzl Meteora.
 These women-specific versions are set apart by one main feature: a “ponytail-friendly” shell and suspension system, which means an upward curve at the back of the head.
-For the most part (and this is coming from a ponytail-wearing woman), this doesn’t seem like a particularly necessary feature, though I’m sure some women will appreciate the thought.
-Black Diamond also offers their Vector in a women’s model, though the only difference there is color.
-In general, climbing helmets are a unisex piece of gear and accommodate all kinds of head shapes, sizes, and hairstyles.
+For the most part (and this is coming from a ponytail-wearing woman), this doesn’t seem like a particularly necessary feature, though some women will appreciate the thought.
+But in general, climbing helmets are a unisex piece of gear and accommodate all kinds of head shapes, sizes, and hairstyles.

 Once you’ve chosen your helmet, it’s important to know how to gauge its wear and tear.
 In general, one fall or impact is enough to end the life of an EPS-constructed helmet—any sort of crack in foam means that your helmet’s safety is compromised.
 But the tricky thing is, not all fractures are visible (some lay on the inside underneath the polycarbonate or ABS shell).
 To check, look for major dents on the shell as a good marker of internal damage.
 It’s also important to inspect the webbing and suspension system, buckle, and in the case of ABS helmets, the sturdiness of the foam’s attachment to the shell.
 On the other hand, because EPP does not fracture in the same way as EPS, these models are exempt from the “replace your helmet after impact” rule.
 Nevertheless, you will want to continue to inspect the foam.
 Given its partially exposed nature on helmets like the Sirocco and Wall Rider, this should be a rather straightforward process.